Auction Conveyancing Solicitors

 You must submit a completed transfer to HM Land Registry for registration.
 The time HM Land Registry takes to process such a registration varies depending on how busy they are.
 However, once submitted, the HM Land Registry processes applications on any title in order of submission, so their delay ought not to affect the priority of your application relative to other matters on that title.

-Your supplier is CLC-regulated Mounteney Conveyancers Ltd, which charges VAT that some customers may be able to reclaim.
+Your supplier is CLC-regulated Mounteney Conveyancers, that charges VAT some customers may be able to reclaim.

 If you have any questions, require any further information, or would like to engage us on the T&Cs linked Our Terms in the footer below, please don’t hesitate to Contact Us.